oracle-quickstart/oci-arch-adw-oac/adw-odi-data-lake/README.md

 The Oracle GoldenGate Stream Analytics Component of this architecture needs to be launched using the Oracle GoldenGate Stream Analytics marketplace image (https://cloudmarketplace.oracle.com/marketplace/en_US/listing/70961838)

+The Oracle GoldenGate Component of this architecture needs to be launched using the Oracle GoldenGate marketplace image (https://cloudmarketplace.oracle.com/marketplace/en_US/listing/58489224)

 ## Terraform Provider for Oracle Cloud Infrastructure
 The OCI Terraform Provider is now available for automatic download through the Terraform Provider Registry.
 For more information on how to get started view the [documentation](https://www.terraform.io/docs/providers/oci/index.html)